tel: +48 22 499 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and other advanced devices.
+• Key role in modern technologies – find application in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: